American Barn Or Stables: What’s the Best Option For Your Horses?

 The main difference between an American barn and traditional stables is the size.
 American barns are much larger than a stable block.

-Horse stables are usually built in linear rows, U-shape, or L-shape.
+Horse stables are usually built in linear rows or in U-shaped or L-shaped layouts.
 Each stall and room has an external door that opens to the outdoors.
 Facilities can be incorporated into a stable block or built separately.

 Straight stable block with five stables